loicdtx/blog/_posts/2017-07-08-geopackage.md

 So to conclude:

-- Geopackage is a convenient, lightweight, geospatial data storage format
+- Geopackage is a convenient and lightweight geospatial data storage format
 - It's mature and fully operable with the common GIS tools (QGIS, ArcGIS, R, python)
 - I found only one minor limitation; the lack of multi-layer support of `writeOGR`
 - Writing this post took longer than expected